junxit/us-congress-bills-115/metadata.md

 - 2017-04-27 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-04-27 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-04-27 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-04-28 — Referred to the Subcommittee on Health.
+- 2017-05-03 — Rules Committee Resolution H. Res.
+308 Reported to House.
+Rule provides for consideration of H.R.
+2192 and H.R.
+1628.
+Rule provides for consideration of H.R.
+2192 under a closed rule, with one hour of general debate and one motion to recommit.
+Rule also provides for further consideration of H.R.
+1628 and provides that further amendments printed in House Report 115-109 be considered as adopted.
+- 2017-05-04 — Considered as unfinished business. (consideration: CR H4170-4171)
+- 2017-05-04 — Considered under the provisions of rule H. Res.
+308. (consideration: CR H4139-4149)
+- 2017-05-04 — DEBATE - The House proceeded with one hour of debate on H.R.
+2192.
+- 2017-05-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-04 — On passage Passed by the Yeas and Nays: 429 - 0 (Roll no. 255). (text: CR H4139)
+- 2017-05-04 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+2192, the Chair put the question on passage of the bill and by voice vote announced that the ayes had prevailed.
+Mr. Burgess demanded the yeas and nays, and the Chair postponed further proceedings on the question of passage of H.R.
+2192 until later in the legislative day.
+- 2017-05-04 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 429 - 0 (Roll no. 255).(text: CR H4139)
+- 2017-05-04 — Rule provides for consideration of H.R.
+2192 and H.R.
+1628.
+Rule provides for consideration of H.R.
+2192 under a closed rule, with one hour of general debate and one motion to recommit.
+Rule also provides for further consideration of H.R.
+1628 and provides that further amendments printed in House Report 115-109 be considered as adopted.
+- 2017-05-04 — The previous question was ordered pursuant to the rule.